rayaan-24/Mohammed-Rayaan-N-Resume/README.md

 # Mohammed Rayaan N – Resume

-This repository contains the resume of Mohammed Rayaan N, BCA student at VIT Vellore, specializing in Java, Python, DBMS, and backend development.
+This repository contains the resume of Mohammed Rayaan N, BCA student at VIT Vellore